 410 Walnut Street, P.O.
+Box 350

-Box 350 Butte NE 68722-0350 Phone: (402) 775-2343 Website: www.lnnrd.org General Manager: Terry Julesgard Email: terryj@nntc.net
+Butte NE 68722-0350 Phone: (402) 775-2343 Website: www.lnnrd.org

+General Manager: Terry Julesgard

+Email: terryj@nntc.net

-The Lower Niobrara NRD developed a Voluntary Integrated Management Plan (IMP) with the Department of Natural Resources which went into effect May 1, 2014 and has been through four annual reviews as required by statutes.
+The Lower Niobrara NRD developed a Voluntary Integrated Management Plan (IMP) with the Department of Natural Resources which went into effect May 1, 2014 and has been through five annual reviews and a five-year summary as required by statutes.
 The Plan outlines how the Department and the District will work together to better manage the surface water and groundwater of the District.
 To date the Plan is working to provide better groundwater and surface water management in the District.
 The District updates its rules and regulations to address new water issues as they arise.
 Provisions in the rules and regulations include: 1) the Board has the ability to not accept or limit the number of new irrigated acres District wide, 2) created a ranking process for new high capacity wells, 3) created parameters to be met before a supplemental/helper well will be considered for an existing irrigation system, 4) created the Bazile Groundwater Management Area (water quality) in the SE corner of the District, 5) requires all irrigated acres be certified within the boundaries of the LNNRD, 6) created comprehensive Phase III rules for improvement of groundwater quality in our high nitrate areas.
 The Plan has been very well accepted across the District by its constituents.

-December of 2019 the District as a member of the Niobrara River Basin Alliance entered into a Purchase Agreement with the Nebraska Game and Parks Commission and Nebraska Public Power District (NPPD) to purchase from NPPD their surface water appropriations.
+December of 2019, the District as a member of the Niobrara River Basin Alliance entered into a Purchase Agreement with the Nebraska Game and Parks Commission and Nebraska Public Power District (NPPD) to purchase from NPPD their surface water appropriations.
 The intent of the purchase is to ensure the Niobrara River continues to be managed for fish, wildlife, recreation, municipal, industry and agriculture production into the future.
 This is a win-win for everyone in the basin.

-At the June 2019 LNNRD Board of Directors meeting in accordance with the Districts Rules and Regulations, the Board decided to accept up to 500 new irrigated acres to allow producer to remove old farmsteads to allow the pivot can make a complete circle which will improve the efficiency of the system.
-With this decision and in accordance with our Integrated Management Plan the Department of Natural Resources may approve up to 167 new surface water irrigated acres in the District.
+In June 2020 LNNRD Board of Directors, in accordance with the Districts Rules and Regulations, approved up to 1000 new irrigated acres can be added to the District through the application process.
+The District will continue accepting applications for areas were old farmsteads are removed to allow the pivot to make a complete circle which will improve the efficiency of the system.
+A total of 655 acres met the District requirements and were approved at a Special Board meeting in October.
+With this decision and in accordance with our Integrated Management Plan the Department of Natural Resources may approve up to 333 new surface water irrigated acres in the District in 2021.

-The LNNRD has certificated all the irrigated acres within the District's boundaries.
+All irrigated acres within LNNRD are now certified.
 The District has the following irrigated acres; 213,243A irrigated with groundwater, 18,126A irrigated with surface water and 3589A irrigated with both surface and groundwater.
+This total does not include the new acres which will be added in 2021 with the approval of new acre application.

-The Lower Niobrara NRD monitors groundwater static water levels in 75 wells each spring and fall.
+The Lower Niobrara NRD monitors static groundwater levels in 75 wells each spring and fall.
 Currently no areas of persistent declines have been identified.
 To better monitor static water levels, the District has installed seven transducers which measure the static water level daily.
-This information will assist the Board in their decision-making process on water quantity issues.
-The District has also received a NET Grant to add additional monitoring wells across the District.
-To date 3 test holes have been drilled and bids sent to well drillers to install the monitoring wells this spring.
+This information assists the Board in their decision-making process on water quantity issues.
+The District also received a NET Grant to add additional monitoring wells across the District.
+To date, 10 test holes have been drilled and bids request sent to well drillers to install the monitoring wells in late 2020 or 2021.
+All monitoring wells will have transducer installed to monitor static water levels and will be used to collect water quality data.